Stunning location at the foot of the highest active volcano in the world, Cotopaxi

 Set at the foothill of the Andes, the unique family-run Hacienda de San Agustin is steeped in history.
 The current hacienda is set on the site of a 15th century Incan palace, which was also once an Agustin convent.
 Today, relics of the past still remain, with a significant part of the Incan walls preserved and carefully blended with the more recent architecture.
 The central courtyard itself is a fine example of different eras, with Inca, Spanish colonial and Republic styles all existing side by side.

-Hacienda San Agustin de Callo has a truly eclectic style; the cozy guest rooms and suites are adorned with extravagant murals, brightly painted walls, carved woods and local textiles.
+Hacienda San Agustin de Callo has a truly eclectic style; the cosy guest rooms and suites are adorned with extravagant murals, brightly painted walls, carved woods and local textiles.
 All have log fires and some are even found in the bathrooms.

 Hacienda San Agustin de Callo is set in beautiful countryside.
 Hiking and riding are a great way to explore the surrounding area, with stunning views of Cotopaxi, Illizinas and Chimborazo volcanoes.

 Hacienda San Agustin de Callo has six suites and four rooms, set in three separate houses within the property.
-The rooms and suites are all uniquely designed with no two alike and are full of character, with local textiles and vibrant colored walls, some with painted friezes.
+The rooms and suites are all uniquely designed with no two alike and are full of character, with local textiles and vibrant coloured walls, some with painted friezes.
 All have log fires, some even in the bathrooms and either antique bath tubs or Jacuzzi.
 Some have views to the volcanoes and some even have exposed Inca stonework.

 Children are welcome at Hacienda San Agustin de Callo, although there are no formal children's facilities.
 Some of the suites feature an additional area with sofa bed or two single beds, making a great option for families.